PietroMelzi/pietromelzi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 <b> Welcome!
-I'm Pietro, an Italian AI enthusiast currently based in Madrid.</b> I completed my PhD at the Universidad Autónoma de Madrid, and this space is dedicated to sharing my research passions, publications, ongoing projects, and professional experiences.
-My work primarily focuses on <b>Deep Learning, Computer Vision, Generative AI, LLMs, Reinforcement Learning, and Data Engineering</b>.
+I'm Pietro, an Italian AI engineer and researcher currently living in Madrid.</b> I completed my PhD at the Universidad Autónoma de Madrid, and this site is a place where I share my passions in research, publications, projects, and professional experiences.
+My work primarily focuses on <b>deep learning, computer vision, generative AI, LLMs, reinforcement learning, and data engineering</b>.

-During my PhD, I had the privilege of <a href='people'>collaborating with international scientists from both industry and academia, and presenting my research at prestigious conferences</a>.
-I'm now an AI Engineer at [Sparta Commodities](https://www.spartacommodities.com/), working remotely and applying cutting-edge LLM and data engineering technologies.
+During my PhD, I had the chance to <a href='people'>collaborating with international scientists from academia and industry, and present my work at top conferences</a>.
+Today, I'm an AI Engineer at [Sparta Commodities](https://www.spartacommodities.com/), where I apply state-of-the-art LLM and data engineering techniques to real-world challenges.

-Beyond the tech world, I’m passionate about fitness, including running, working out, hiking, and team sports.
-My personal best in the half marathon is 1 hour 28 minutes.
-I also love road trips, exploring new places, and leading a healthy lifestyle—some of my favorite destinations include Peru, Lanzarote, and Lapland.
-I’m always seeking to deepen my knowledge, particularly in AI, finance, and geography.
+Outside of AI, I’m passionate about running, working out, hiking, team sports, and surf.
+My half marathon personal best is 1h25 and I am currently training for [my first marathon](https://www.valenciaciudaddelrunning.com/maraton/maraton/).
+I also love road trips, discovering new places, and keeping a healthy lifestyle.
+Some of my favorite journeys so far have taken me to Peru, Thailand, Lapland, and Canary Islands.
+I’m always curious and eager to learn more, especially in AI, finance, and geography.

+To combine my passions for tech and sport, I created [PortalRunner](https://portalrunner.vercel.app/), a generator of training and nutrition plans.
+Through this project, I explored full-stack development, worked with a variety of technologies, and built an integration with the Strava API.
+In the future, I plan to expand it to cover more needs for runners.

-<b> Feel free to connect with me on social media—I'm always excited about new opportunities for collaboration and knowledge exchange! </b>
+<b> Feel free to try [PortalRunner](https://portalrunner.vercel.app/) and connect with me on social media! </b>